mui/mui-x/docs/data/tree-view/rich-tree-view/selection/selection.md

 {{"demo": "ApiMethodSelectItem.js", "defaultCodeOpen": false}}

-You can use the `keepExistingSelection` to avoid losing the already selected items when using `multiSelect`:
+You can use the `keepExistingSelection` property to avoid losing the already selected items when using `multiSelect`:

 {{"demo": "ApiMethodSelectItemKeepExistingSelection.js", "defaultCodeOpen": false}}